msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 3. Final Output and Reset (3'b100 to 3'b110)

 &nbsp;&nbsp;&nbsp;&nbsp; The final states manage the loopback for multiple rounds and ultimately move the processed data into the output register once all rounds are complete.
-The final decrypted data is assigned to the output p, and dec_done is set HIGH after the last 8-bit S-box key value mod 5 clock cycles, signaling the completion of the decryption process.
+The final decrypted data is assigned to the output p, and dec_done is set HIGH, signaling the completion of the decryption process.

 ## Working example